krishnakanthnakka/tech-interview-handbook/contents/coding/basics.md

 Hmap[column][row].insert(root->val);

-# to access such hash maps
+# to access such hash map with each key by keys
 for (auto keyvals: Hmap){
     vector<int> v;
     for (auto vals : keyvals.second){